AlasdairAlasdair/flexbox-talk/notes.md

 - Fail.
 - Fantasise about one day giving a lightning talk about a superior system.

-Trying to reason about the layout of an app in multiple configurations is a lot to hold in your head at the best of times.
+Trying to reason about the layout of an app is a lot to hold in your head at the best of times.
+Trying to reason about the layout of an app in multiple configurations is really hard.

 Grid systems don't make intelligent choices, you frequently need to hold its hand to create a sensible layout for each device size.